Home » Engagement & Wedding Rings » Diamonds

 Baguette vs. Emerald Cut

-Both baguettes and emerald cut diamonds belong to the step-cut family and share that distinctive “hall of mirrors” effect.
-However, there are key differences.
-Emerald cuts typically have 50 to 58 facets compared to the baguette’s 14, which gives emerald cuts more internal brilliance.
-Emerald cuts also have beveled corners, while baguettes maintain their sharp, squared corners.
-And while emerald cuts are commonly used as center stones, baguettes shine brightest in supporting roles as accent stones.
+Both baguettes and emerald cut diamonds belong to the step-cut family and share that distinctive hall of mirrors effect.
+Emerald cuts typically have 50 to 58 facets compared to the baguette’s 14, which gives them more internal brilliance, and their corners are beveled where a baguette’s stay sharp and squared.
+Emerald cuts are commonly used as center stones; baguettes shine brightest in supporting roles.

 Baguette vs. Round Brilliant